 “For the best performance between SimpliSafe and August, we recommend that you add your SS3 system to your WiFi network if possible.
 Either way, both will work over cellular if WiFi is not an option or you are using an SS2 system.”

 Next, you can control your SimpliSafe system using your Alexa-enabled device (Echo, Plus, Dot, Spot, Show, etc.).
 Using your voice, you can arm the system to Home or Away.
 You can also arm your system using a Google Assistant device.
 You can ask things like, “Hey Google, am I protected?”

 At this time, SimpliSafe lacks smart lighting control, but that could change if they follow through on their promise to make the system HomeKit-compatible.
 According to the SimpliSafe team, now that the Alexa skill is in place, they plan to work on new integrations including HomeKit.
 If they follow through on this promise, it will allow rule creation between your SimpliSafe system and your HomeKit ecosystem.
 For example, when motion is detected, turn on your Philips Hue lights.

 Customer Service & Support

 Though the system has changed, the customer support experience has not.
 SimpliSafe offers customer-friendly policies including no contract monitoring, the ability to move your system when you move, and a 60-day return policy backed by award-winning support.
-SimpliSafe currently holds an A+ rating with the BBB, and they are an Angie’s List Super Service Winner.
+SimpliSafe is active on Twitter, currently holds an A+ rating with the BBB, and they are an Angie’s List Super Service Winner.

 When I tested the system last year, my experience with their customer service team entailed long wait times and mediocre support.
 I’m not alone.
 Yelp currently has 127 reviews of SimpliSafe with an average review rating of 2.5 stars.
 Most of the reviews are centered around SimpliSafe’s customer support experience.
 In the words of one Yelp Elite,